mapbase-source/source-sdk-2013/.github/ISSUE_TEMPLATE/feature-request---code.md

 ---
-name: Miscellaneous - Feature request
+name: Feature request - Code
-about: Suggest an idea not related to any of the other subjects.
+about: Suggest an idea related to the source code itself. (e.g. a new utility function)
-title: "[MISC] "
+title: "[CODE] "
 labels: Enhancement
 assignees: ''